Stuffed Eggplant is a family favorite and the variations make it flexible for any type of diet – meat lover, vegetarian or paleo.

 - 1 large onion diced

-- 3. c. spaghetti sauce or tomato sauce seasoned with basil oregano and garlic
+- 3. c. spaghetti sauce or tomato sauce seasoned with basil, oregano and garlic

-- 1 c. shredded cheese - optional but delicious!
+- 1 c. parmesan optional

 - Cut each eggplant in half.